 Page Reviewed / Updated - Mar.
 2019

 The Florida Optional State Supplementation program, abbreviated as OSS, is offered by the Florida Department of Children & Families.
-It provides financial assistance to low-income seniors that cannot live independently and therefore require residential care, either in an adult family care home (traditionally what most people think of as adult foster care home), an assisted living residence, or a mental health treatment center.
+It provides financial assistance to low-income seniors that cannot live independently and require residential care.
+This care may be provided in an adult family care home (traditionally what most people think of as an adult foster care home), an assisted living residence, or a mental health treatment center.
 Assistance comes in the form of a cash payment made directly to the individual that requires care or their legal guardian.
 It is intended for the room and board portion of the fees charged by the residence.
 Other assistance is available for care services.

-This cash benefit is available to US Citizens who are legal Florida residents and aged 65 and older (or younger if blind or disabled).
+This cash benefit is available to U.S. Citizens who are legal Florida residents, aged 65 and older (or younger if blind or disabled).
 Residents must meet both the functional and financial eligibility guidelines.
 Functionally, individuals must by assessed and certified as requiring placement in residential care by an Adult Services or Mental Health case manager.

 There are also asset limits and the rules here are similar to Medicaid.
 Individuals may have up to $2,000 in resources and couples up to $3,000.

 Spouses who live independently (separate from their spouse in residential care) will be allocated sufficient resources to continue to do so.